Increase Student Motivation

 Each workshop attendee receives a printed copy of the REACH Strategies Guidebook with activities (called Anchor Activities) and strategies for increasing student motivation.

-This introductory workshop prepares educators to use the tools and approaches of the REACH Framework to build young people’s character strengths, often called non-cognitive skills.
+This introductory workshop prepares educators to use the tools and approaches of the REACH System to build young people’s social-emotional strengths.
 The following topics are included:

 Location: The Mall of America, Bloomington, Minnesota (Minneapolis metro area)